0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 }
 ```

-Remix supports the use of MDX to created a route module, that means we could create a new route using just a plain MDX file.
+Remix supports the use of MDX to create a route module, which means we could create a new route using just a plain MDX file.

 Let's create a new directory inside the `routes` directory called `posts` and inside that directory let's create a new file called `first-blog-post.mdx`